raphdelvillar/Moscord/README.md

 # HOW TO RUN

+* Clone repository into an empty directory
-Execute in terminal the command "make run".
+* Inside the Moscord folder execute in the terminal the command "make run".
 Only runs in Mac and Ubuntu for now.